 Community Health Education Competencies

 At the completion of the MPH degree program all Community Health students will be able to:

 Community Health Education Concentration

-- Identify basic theories, concepts and models from a range of social and behavioral disciplines that are used in public health research and practice.
+- Apply basic theories, concepts and models from a range of social and behavioral disciplines in public health research and practice.

 Course requirements and course descriptions can be found in the Georgia Southern University Graduate Catalog.